 To change the class of your driver license you must have a MV-285 Driver Education Completion Certificate.

 If you have not taken your road test yet, give your MV-285 Driver Education Completion Certificate to the DMV examiner at your road test once you've been notified you passed the road test.
 The DMV will then update your driver record and will automatically issue a Class D photo driver license on your 17th birthday.
 You will receive the new driver license in the mail within 2 weeks of your 17th birthday.
 There is no fee when you change the class of your driver license by this method.
 Your driver license record will show that you are a Class D driver.

 After Taking Road Test

 If you did not have your MV-285 Driver Education Completion Certificate when taking your road test, you must then submit your MV-285 to the DMV in order for them to know you took Driver Education.
-You can take your MV-285, a completed MV-44 (see below) along with a check for any fees (if applicable) and drop it off in the drop box at your local DMV.
+You can take your MV-285, a completed MV-44 (see below) along with a check for $12.50 (made out to the Commissioner of Motor Vehicles) and drop it off in the drop box at your local DMV.
 The DMV will then mail your senior license (class D) to you.
 If you are already 17, you should receive it in the mail in several weeks.
 If you are not yet 17, they will automatically mail it to you within two weeks of your 17th birthday.